 Since moving to New Zealand in 2003, Glenn has worked with all of the country’s leading pianists and has been appointed to manage and maintain the piano stocks in many leading venues.

-Anthony gradually progressed to working in the concert and recording fields not only for prestigious solo piano performances, but also chamber music, and with some of the world’s leading orchestras including the BBC Philharmonic and Hallé.
+Anthony gradually progressed to working in the concert and recording fields not only for prestigious solo piano performances, but also chamber music, and with some of the world’s leading venues and orchestras including the BBC Philharmonic and Hallé.

 Contact us to visit our showrooms.